KauzClay/docs-tap/scst-store/cluster-specific-scanner-configurations.hbs.md

 [Install your Tanzu Application Platform profile](../install-online/profile.hbs.md#install-profile).

 For multicluster configurations, scanners use `ingress-cert` of SCST - Store in the View cluster.
-For more information, see [Multicluster setup for SCST - Store](multicluster-setup.hbs.md).
+For more information, see [Multicluster setup for SCST - Scan 1.0](../scst-scan/multicluster-setup-scan-v1.hbs.md).

 ### Single-cluster configuration